 - A buddy system will be enforced by chaperones in order to ensure safety.

-- The Travel and Medical Permission Form must be signed by both parent and student and returned on the due date to the chaperone.
+- The Travel and Medical Permission Form must be signed by both parent/guardian and student and returned on the due date to the chaperone.

 - During transits between activities, each student will be assigned to an appropriate chaperone.
-The student must report to his chaperone for head counts at specified times.
+The student must report to their chaperone for head counts at specified times.

 - When appropriate, a telephone tree will be established by chaperones to alert parents or guardians in case of late or early return of students on a school activity or trip.
 Please check on who will be calling you and whom you will be calling.

-- When necessary, a student should ask his/her doctor for a copy of his/her prescription in case he/she loses the medication.
+- When necessary, a student should ask their doctor for a copy of their prescription in case the student loses the medication.

 Parents/Guardians are asked to sign the Field Trip Permission Form.
 This will enable your child to participate in any and all field trips.
 A reminder and details for each trip will be sent home prior to the trip.
 You may at that time elect not to allow your child to participate in the planned trip.